Branden-/project3DocumentAnalysis/Project3/README.txt

     (all formal analysis should answer something similar):
     * What are you measuring?
     * What is the definition of "better" given your measurement?
-    * Why is the measurment interesting in determining which is the superior algorithm for this project?
+    * Why is the measurement interesting in determining which is the superior algorithm for this project?
     * What was your method of benchmarking?
     * What were the sources of errors?